 For me, like dealing with an addiction or anti-social behavior (and no, I’m not admitting to anything), the first step is to recognize that there is (potentially) an issue.
 That IT service desks in particular can be a stressful work environment.

 The second is to look at the root cause, or causes, of the issue, i.e. to look beyond the symptoms themselves.
 It sounds a little like problem management and the 12 tips expand upon this thinking.

 As to the root causes of stress, the GFI survey has kindly already done some of the initial legwork but don’t assume that the causes will be the same for your IT organization.
 It could quite easily be something else such as the physical work environment or interdepartmental inefficiencies and friction.

 GFI survey results: the main sources of IT worker stress

 Interestingly the usual “holy trinity” of generic IT-pain and stress – insufficient budget, not enough staff to do the work, and unrealistic timeframes for both IT support and projects – aren’t the main culprits here.
 Instead, the top two causes are:

 - End users

-I assume that there was no choice related to the adequacy of IT processes or the technology used to support IT operations – two other commonly-quoted barriers to IT efficiency and effectiveness, and consequently to IT worker stress.
+I assume that there was no choice related to the adequacy of IT processes or the technology used to support IT operations and service desk agents – two other commonly-quoted barriers to IT efficiency and effectiveness, and consequently to IT worker stress.